CirroBuild/FrostiDocs/blog/2020-03-15-interthread.md

 <Banner alt="Flock of birds flying in a harmonised way" height={360} src="/img/blog/2020-03-15/header.png" width={650} />

 Inter-thread messaging is a fundamental part of any asynchronous system.
-It is the component responsible for transportation of data between threads.
-Messaging forms the infrastructure, the scaffolding of multi-threaded application and just like real-world transport infrastructure we want it to be inexpensive, fast, reliable and clean.
+It is the component responsible for the transportation of data between threads.

-For QuestDB we wrote our own messaging system and this post is about how it works and how fast it is.
+Messaging forms the infrastructure, scaffolding multi-threaded applications, and just like real-world transport infrastructure, we want it to be inexpensive, fast, reliable, and clean.
+For QuestDB, we wrote our own messaging system, and this post is about how it works and how fast it is.

 <!--truncate-->